There is so much to consider when it comes to running your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
-Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
+Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
 Improper humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-So you do all your investigating and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total renovation of the entire system, call Peitz Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Peitz Service Experts today for a free, no-obligation Home Comfort Analysis.